Pub Style Sauces

 Method

-1. Sauté the garlic in a pan until fragrant.
+1. Sauté the onion and garlic in a pan with olive oil and a little butter until fragrant.

 2. Add Worcestershire sauce, tomato sauce and cream.
-Bring to a gentle boil.
+If I have some, I’ll add half a cup of stock, but it’s not necessary if you don’t have it.
+Bring liquid to a gentle boil.

 3. Turn off the heat and stir in the gravy slurry.